- Client: City Square Developments Limited

 What was required was profound logistical and technical expertise.

 To allow the piling rig access to the basement, the team back-propped a large section of the ground floor, allowing the 9 tonne piling rig and equipment needed to install the crane to be lowered with a hoist.

 Alongside our in-house McAlpine Design Group, a carefully planned sequence of work and propping was employed to allow the excavation to take place whilst maintaining stability of the building, allowing the tower crane foundation to be installed as per the design.

 Midway through the project, the team digging trial pits to establish the water table were, instead, confronted by perched water.
 What might have been seen as a severe, if not intractable, problem became an opportunity.
 In developing an alternative plan, consisting of a 600m-raft slab with piling limited to the base of the core and the retaining wall, the team reduced time and cost by eliminating an entire phase of post demolition piling.

-The Majestic stands not just as testament to the power of redevelopment, but the ingenuity and problem solving of the Sir Robert McAlpine team.
+The Majestic stands not just as testament to the power of redevelopment, but the ingenuity and problem solving of commercial construction company Sir Robert McAlpine.

 The structure required significant work to strengthen its foundations before we could progress.
 We developed an underpinning scheme to help stabilise the foundations.

 While the existing foundations were being strengthened to allow for a crane installation, we used a conveyor system to remove excavated material from the basement.

 We developed an alternative foundation design which removed 120 piles, speeding up the programme.

 A 9-tonne piling rig was lowered into the basement using a temporary works system designed by our in-house specialists.